What I Learned Reorganising a 45-Person Division at the Ethereum Foundation

 The conventional approach to founder support in crypto is hackathons and accelerator programmes.
 We tried something different.

-The key learning: we built a dynamic where introductions from EcoDev carried weight because we had credibility in filtering for quality and alignment.
+Over time, introductions from EcoDev carried weight because we had credibility in filtering for quality and alignment.
 That's not something you get from running a programme.
 You get it from consistently backing the right teams with real support.

-We also launched a founder clinic with real-life mentor-to-founder matching - first in Buenos Aires, now scaling globally.
+We also launched a founder clinic with real-life mentor-to-founder matching, first in Buenos Aires, now scaling globally.
 And we learned that classic funnel models like generic hackathons have diminishing returns.
 The strongest outcomes came from partners with real skin in the game.

 This was perhaps the most sensitive workstream.
-The relationship between the Ethereum Foundation and the application ecosystem - DeFi protocols, social apps, identity platforms - had deteriorated.
+The relationship between the Ethereum Foundation and the application ecosystem (DeFi protocols, social apps, identity platforms) had deteriorated.
 App teams didn't know who to talk to at the EF.
 They felt unsupported and, in some cases, actively ignored.

 Fixing this required face time, consistency, and visible support.
 I personally reached out to every major Ethereum app team and set up intro calls.
 Weeks of back-to-back calls.
 We created direct group chats between app teams and EcoDev.
 We hosted internal EF calls where app teams demoed real products, exposing protocol researchers to app-layer realities for the first time.

-We shipped ethereum.org/apps - an official, neutral app discovery surface that replaced the vacuum left by DappRadar's decline.
+We shipped ethereum.org/apps, an official, neutral app discovery surface that replaced the vacuum left by DappRadar's decline.
 We created an app-focused event at SuperRare gallery in New York, featuring thirteen Ethereum apps across DeFi, identity, and social.
 It was the first time many app builders felt visible in an Ethereum-native context.

 The app discovery surface is a good example of infrastructure that should outlast any particular team.
 It's neutral, it's public, and it serves the ecosystem regardless of who maintains it.
-That's the kind of thing worth building.

 The ethereum.org team had been doing solid work maintaining the website, but it was underutilised.
 We rebranded it as Digital Studio and repositioned it as a full content and storytelling operation.

-But the most strategically important numbers are these: ethereum.org sends approximately 100,000 users per month to wallet providers through the wallet explorer, and over 18,000 developers to SpeedRunEthereum.
+What matters more: ethereum.org sends approximately 100,000 users per month to wallet providers through the wallet explorer, and over 18,000 developers to SpeedRunEthereum.
 That's ecosystem infrastructure, not content marketing.
 Those pipelines run regardless of who's overseeing them.

-Analytics & AI - Correcting the Narrative
+Analytics & AI

-Ethereum Everywhere - Community Infrastructure
+Ethereum Everywhere

 Between conferences, builders in most cities had no permanent place to connect, learn, or collaborate.
 We launched a Community Hub programme: physical spaces with regular programming, locally led and designed for self-sustainability.

 The model is lean by design: local leadership, a strong focus on self-sustainability.
 These aren't EF-funded coworking spaces.
-They're convergence points for events, learning, startups, builders, and new users - and critically, they're designed to run without us.
+They're convergence points for events, learning, startups, builders, and new users, and critically, they're designed to run without us.

 Active hubs now operate in San Francisco, London, Berlin, Lagos, Dubai, and Hong Kong.
 A new hub launches every 30 days.
 We partnered with Gitcoin for GG24 and funded ten meetup organisers across Latin America for a full year, keeping post-Devconnect momentum alive.